hungntt/BNTPP/README.md

 log_level: INFO

 fold: The index of the fold data to use for training/val/test
-time_pred_type: The type of time prediction: `interval` for the inter-event time, `timestamp` for the next timestamp

 data:
   batch_size: The batch size for training